What is Direct and Indirect Competition in Business?

 Here are two effective techniques for identifying indirect competitors:

 Keyword research: Both Google and Bing search engines offer websites the chance of page one rankings in SERPs (search engine results page) for specific keywords, all based on the quality of your SEO efforts.
 While it may seem odd that companies fight over this ranking real estate, it really is no joke.
 Most of your potential customers are searching for specific keywords to find the right solution.
 Pro tip: Try out Google Keyword Planner to find how often these words are being searched.
-Or, SEMrush, an advanced SEO tool that will drill-down into keywords and other SEO data for any site or URL.
-With these techniques will up your chance of landing a high position in the SERPs of both of these search engines.
+Or, SEMrush, an advanced SEO tool that will drill down into keywords and other SEO data for any site or URL.
+These techniques will up your chance of landing a high position in the SERPs of both of these search engines.

 Writing SEO-friendly content: Many of your indirect competitors are writing authentic content (e.g. blog posts and dedicated landing pages) that are closely related to your product or service.
 Every page contains keywords - simple sounding, but a very powerful technique to help you get found on Google.
 Any of the businesses, bloggers or publications that writes about topics encompassing your brand are seen as indirect competitors.